ahornig1234/strava_plugins/README.md

 ### gpx_combine.py

-Given two filenames as argumeents, merges the 2nd after the 1st.
+Given two filenames as arguments, merges the 2nd after the 1st.
 Metadata is taken from 1st file.
 Activity name is defaulted to the name 1st file but this can be specified as 3rd argument.
 Filename of output  is default to 'combined_gpx' but this can be specified as a 4th argument.